 1. Put technical safeguards in place

-There also are a number of specific things you can do to minimize the risk of a ransomware infection.
+To truly protect your customers across all threat vectors, you need to put a comprehensive security plan in place.
 As a best practice, have an intrusion prevention system and security software running on your customers’ computers.
-This should include antivirus software, firewalls, and spam filters.
+This should include antivirus software, next-gen firewalls, spam filters, and a robust email security solution.
 Then, make sure all security patches are up to date, and deploy new patches on a regular basis.
-Also, you should disable plugins on systems, specifically Flash and Java, wherever possible.
-We recommend scheduling a recurring meeting on-site with your customer so you can check to see if all these safeguards are working properly.
+If possible, schedule a recurring meeting on-site with customers to ensure these safeguards are working properly.

 2. Train employees

-Even when you have technical safeguards in place within your customers’ IT environment, it’s the employees who ultimately risk exposing the business to ransomware.
-User error is often to blame for inviting ransomware into a computer, such as an employee clicking on an infected online advertisement, pop-up window, or attachment in a spam email.
+Even when you have technical safeguards in place within your customers’ IT environments, it’s the employees who ultimately risk exposing the business to ransomware.
+User error is often to blame for inviting ransomware into a computer, such as an employee clicking on an infected online advertisement, pop-up window, or link in a malicious email.
 Mobile devices are no longer immune to ransomware either, which has caused businesses to be cautious about allowing BYOD policies in the workplace.

-For these reasons, the users are the most important line of defense, and that’s why you need to talk with your customers about ransomware, educating them on what it is and how they can defend themselves and their businesses.
-You can get all the employees together for a training session, and bring lunch to make it a Lunch and Learn event.
-If you’re unable to meet with them in person, you can create an online training program with videos that walk them through each lesson.
-Encourage your customer to require all their new employees to complete the training and offer it on an ongoing basis to avoid information being missed or lost.
-If you don’t have the resources to put this type of training together, you can always compile pertinent information in articles, guides, and quizzes and send them along in an email to the company.
+For these reasons, users are the most important line of defense, and that’s why you need to talk with your customers about ransomware, educating them on what it is and how they can defend themselves and their businesses.
+You can get all the employees together for a training session or use an online training program to educate them on best practices and what to look for in an attack.
+Encourage your customers to require all their new employees to complete the training and offer it on an ongoing basis to avoid information being missed or lost.

 Some small business customers will listen to your suggestions and learn what to be on the lookout for.
 These customers will run whatever security software you’ve installed and will know not to open an email attachment from an unknown sender.